Get Paid to Transcribe – Net Transcripts Hiring Work-from-Home Contractors

 Are you looking for a transcription job?
-Can you type 80 wpm with excellent proofreading and grammar?
-Do you have advanced knowledge of both Microsoft Word and Excel?
-Then Net Transcripts might be the right work-at-home job for you.
+Can you type quickly and accurately with excellent proofreading and grammar?
+Do you have an excellent command of the English language?

 Net Transcripts hires transcribers in the US only.